-Riders for Health International
+Riders for Wellbeing International

 Among the very many serious problems faced and endured in rural Africa is the almost total failure of ordinary mechanical transport.
 This becomes a problem because of the central nature of transport in health care.
 Transport is a “means to an end”, it gives value (or usefulness) to products and services for it takes them to where they are needed most hence valuable.
 An effective drug in a warehouse does not have value.
 It becomes valuable when it is administered to a person in need, who may be in last mile.
 Without reliable transport for health services to reach the last mile, for example, some of the following things may happen: